prahdigy/CPSC-362-Group-7-Task-Management-System-/README.md

 **Edit button funtionalities**

-_Edit Description and Due Date:_ Click on these buttons to make updates to the description or due date
+_Edit Description and Edit Due Date:_ Click on these buttons to make updates to the description or due date

 **Update a Task:**